The Alice Mayo Society exists to welcome and acquaint spouses of Mayo Clinic staff members, residents, and medical students.

 The society reaches out to members to provide a positive connection during their spouse's affiliation with Mayo Clinic by sponsoring a variety of events and publishing newsletters.

-Originally called the Magazine Club, the group began in 1911 as a venue for the wives of Mayo doctors to keep their minds sharp, socialize and support one another after moving to Rochester, Minnesota.
-The group met on Mondays because it was wash day, so generally no one would have any conflicts.
+Originally called the Magazine Club, the group began in 1911 as a venue for the spouses of Mayo doctors to keep their minds sharp, socialize, and support one another after moving to Rochester, Minnesota.

-Over the years, separate organizations were founded for the Mayo Clinic campuses in Jacksonville, Florida, and Phoenix/Scottsdale, Arizona (Oasis), with the Rochester, Minnesota-based group (Alice Mayo Society) retaining the original name.
-The groups are active in their communities and host a range of social, educational and recreational activities.
+Over the years, separate organizations were founded for the Mayo Clinic campuses in Jacksonville, Florida (PALMS), and Phoenix/Scottsdale, Arizona (Oasis), with the Rochester, Minnesota-based group (The Alice Mayo Society) retaining the original name.
+The groups are active in their communities and host a range of social, educational, and recreational activities.